A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems: Necessary and Sufficient Conditions for Solvability of the FDI problem

-in which $P$ is the canonical projection of $\op{S}^*$, and $A_1^p$ and $A_2^p$ are defined from equation \eqref{Eq:Quot_f1}.
-Also, $H$, $D_1$ and $D_2$ denote the operators that are defined by the smallest unobservability subspace that contains $\ssp{L}_2^1+\ssp{L}_2^2$.
-The operator $P^{-r}$ is the right-inverse of $P$ and $D_{o1}$ and $D_{o2}$ are the state estimation observer gains as given by Corollary \ref{Col:ObserverDesignLMI}.
-Moreover, $M$ is the unique solution to $MP = HC$.
 The next corollary provides sufficient conditions for solvability of the FDI problem by using a 2D Luenberger observer. \begin{corollary} Consider the 2D model \eqref{Eq:FMII}, where the condition \eqref{Eq:NecSufCon} is satisfied.
 The FDI problem is solvable if there exist two symmetric positive definite matrices $R_1$ and $R_2$ such that,

-where $A_1^p$ and $A_2^p$ are defined in equation \eqref{Eq:ErrorDynParam} and the columns of $W_m$ are the basis of $\ker M$. \end{corollary} \begin{proof} By invoking Theorem \ref{Thm:NecSuffFDI}, the fault $f_1$ is detectable and isolable, and consequently the subsystem \eqref{Eq:Quot_f1} exists (and is decoupled from all faults but $f_1$).
-Moreover, Corollary \ref{Col:ObserverDesignLMI} guarantees the existence of two observer gains $D_{o1}$ and $D_{o2}$ that one can construct for the detection filter \eqref{Eq:Filter}, where the operators are defined as in \eqref{Eq:ErrorDynParam}.
-Therefore, the state estimation error dynamics can be expressed according to,